maryanneogakwu/6110_assignment_01/README.md

 2. There is more focus on gut microbiomes as most real-data benchmarking is on human gut samples so the program's performance in other complex environments like soil, marine and host-associated niches remains to be fully demonstrated.

 ### Ragout
 This is a reference assisted scoffolding tool introduced in the paper "Ragout—a reference-assisted assembly tool for bacterial genomes" by Kolmogorov et. al. in 2014 [^11].
 Ragout is an open-source bioinformatics tool designed to improve draft bacterial genome assemblies by ordering and orienting contigs using multiple complete reference genomes.
-Ragout is its use of multi-scale synteny blocks combined with iterative scaffolding and assembly graph refinement, allowing it to incorporate both large and small contigs while minimizing misassemblies.
+A key feature of Ragout is its use of multi-scale synteny blocks combined with iterative scaffolding and assembly graph refinement, allowing it to incorporate both large and small contigs while minimizing misassemblies.
 It uses multiple related bacterial genomes for assembly, rather than using just a single refernce genome, incorporating evolutionary relationships among references through a phylogenetic tree and uses a genome rearrangement framework to infer the correct ordering of contigs, even in the presence of structural variations such as inversions and translocations.

 #### Pros of Ragout
 1. The use of multiple refernce genomes reduces errors caused by reliance on a single refernce, ultimately improving robustness in the presence of genome arrangements.